ric2b/Vivaldi-browser/chromium/tools/binary_size/README.md

 # Tools for Analyzing Chrome's Binary Size

-These tools currently focus on Android compiled with GCC.
-They somewhat work for Android + Clang, and Linux builds, but not as well.
+These tools currently focus on Android.
+They somewhat work with Linux builds, but not as well.
 As for Windows, some great tools already exist and are documented here:

  * https://www.chromium.org/developers/windows-binary-sizes